juanevillam/31-heroes-app/README.md

 # Information
 :rocket: :rocket: :rocket: *Hi, I'm Juan Villa and here is a SPA with React, about Heroes de Marvel and DC!
-I did a little authentication when you log in and that's it*  :rocket: :rocket: :rocket:
+I did a little authentication when you are logging in and that's it*  :rocket: :rocket: :rocket:
 > Juan Villa

 # IMPORTANT!